Last Updated on November 17, 2023 by Dee

 Another way you can do this is once you have drawn a shape around your selected item, click on the wrench symbol in the top menu of the Procreate screen.

 Make sure the first tab “add” is selected.
 Choose “Paste” and your copied layer will be pasted into your layer menu!

 These copy & paste options are really handy because they automatically paste your copied item onto a new layer.
-This means it is easy to edit them without affecting the rest of your artwork.
+This means editing them without affecting the rest of your artwork is easy.

 PRO TIP: Once you hit “Paste” in any of the methods outlined in this post, the pasted layer or element gets placed exactly above the original.

 This means it’s not obvious when you first click “paste”.
 However, try to click it and move it around and you will see it has been duplicated!

 How to Copy and Paste a Layer to a New Canvas in Procreate

 Step 1: If you would like to copy and paste a layer and move it to a fresh canvas you first need to click on the layers panel and select the layer you want to copy.
 These will be visible layers once you have selected them from the layers menu.